On Connections Between Association Schemes and Analyses of Polyhedral and Positive Semidefinite Lift-and-Project Relaxations: Bounding the clique and stability numbers of graphs

-We now present a second proof that utilizes Delsarte's bound (Proposition~\ref{Delsarteclique}).
+Next, we present another proof that uses Delsarte's bound (Proposition~\ref{Delsarteclique}).
 While $G_{\ell}$ is not the graph of a single associate in the Hamming scheme, we can define an alternative association scheme of which $A(G_{\ell})$ is an associate.
 For each $j \in [\ell]$, we define

 Then one can check that